Can I get time off work for a family sickness or other crisis?

 Question & AnswerCan I get time off work for a family sickness or other crisis?

-If you have to care for someone with COVID-19, you may qualify for the Canada Recovery Caregiving Benefit.
-It gives $500 per week for up to 38 weeks.
-It is expected to be available until September 2021.
+If you had to care for someone with COVID-19 before May 8, 2022, you might qualify for the Canada Recovery Caregiving Benefit.
+It gives $500 per week for up to 44 weeks.
 Read Who can get the Canada Recovery Caregiver Benefit (CRCB)? for more information.

 If you need to take more than a few days off and you're covered by Ontario's (ESA) you might be able to take: